Justin Welby: Childhood and paternity

-Maternal family
+Extended family

+In 2024, Welby released a personal statement revealing that, through his biological father, Anthony Montague Browne, he was the great-great-great-grandson of Sir James Fergusson, 4th baronet (1765–1838), who owned slaves on his plantation in Jamaica and received compensation from the British Government in 1837 following the abolition of slavery.
+Through his biological father, Welby is also descended from Admiral Adam Duncan and Robert Stewart, the illegitimate son of King James V of Scotland.

-Welby's mother, Jane Portal, was the daughter of Iris Butler (1905–2002), a journalist and historian whose brother, Rab Butler, was a Conservative politician who served as Chancellor of the Exchequer, Home Secretary, Deputy Prime Minister, Foreign Secretary and Master of Trinity College, Cambridge.
-Their father was Sir Montagu Butler, Governor of the Central Provinces of British India and Master of Pembroke College, Cambridge.
-Montagu Butler was the grandson of George Butler, headmaster of Harrow School and Dean of Peterborough; the nephew of educator George Butler (husband of social reformer Josephine Butler) and Henry Montagu Butler, headmaster of Harrow School, Dean of Gloucester and Master of Trinity College, Cambridge; and the grand-nephew of John Colenso, the first Bishop of Natal.
+Welby's maternal grandmother was the journalist and historian Iris Butler (1905–2002), whose brother (Welby's great-uncle) Rab was chancellor of the exchequer, home secretary, deputy prime minister and foreign secretary during the 1950s and 1960s, as well as master of Trinity College, Cambridge, where Welby later studied.
+Iris and Rab's father (Welby's maternal great-grandfather) was Sir Montagu Butler, governor of the Central Provinces of British India and master of Pembroke College, Cambridge.
+Sir Montagu was the grandson of George Butler, headmaster of Harrow School and dean of Peterborough, and the nephew of the educator George Butler (husband of the social reformer Josephine Butler) and of Henry Montagu Butler, headmaster of Harrow School, dean of Gloucester and master of Trinity College, Cambridge.
+Sir Montagu was also the grand-nephew of John Colenso, the first bishop of Natal.